 Following the passage of the Personal Responsibility and Work Opportunity Reconciliation Act (PRWORA), Lawrence Mead (1997) noted that paternalism was a defining feature of welfare reform.
-Rather than being an unconditional entitlement, welfare reform transformed means-tested benefits into a contract between the government and the recipient with clearly defined rights and responsibilities.
-Low-income families were expected to abide by certain requirements, (such as cooperating with child support enforcement, working or participating in work-related activities, and ensuring children attend school) to be eligible for government assistance.
+The reform efforts of the 1990s transformed means-tested benefits from an unconditional entitlement to a contract between the government and the recipient, with clearly defined rights and responsibilities.
+Low-income families were expected to abide by certain requirements (such as cooperating with child support enforcement, working or participating in work-related activities, and ensuring children attend school) to be eligible for government assistance.

 Paternalistic requirements, Mead (1997, 5) notes, “use the benefits on which people depend as a lever to ensure compliance.”
-For paternalists, the dependence of low-income families on government assistance is an opportunity to reach needy families and, through coercive policies, enforce paternalistic requirements.
+For paternalists, the dependence of low-income families on government assistance is an opportunity to reach needy families and enforce paternalistic requirements.
 Thus, welfare reform not only aimed to reduce the size of government and the costs of public assistance, but also to advance efforts to control and reform the lives of poor Americans by holding out the carrot of benefits in one hand and the stick of requirements, oversight, and sanctions in the other.